jgkramer/jgkramer.github.io/_posts/2022-10-13-Residential-Electricity-Rates.md

 By contrast:
 * Connecticut electricity is more expensive than Nevada - roughly 2x per kWh.
-* The TOU plan provides much more modest relative incentives to shift demand: peak pricing is only 1.5x off-peak and 1.3x the fixed rate price.
+* The TOU plan provides rather small incentives to shift demand: peak pricing is only 1.5x off-peak and 1.3x the fixed rate price.
 * Winter and summer have the same peak vs. off-peak profile.

 It's unclear to me whether these patterns are actually driven by the demand profile of Connecticut electricity usage.